Ambien Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Ambien is a Schedule IV controlled substance, which means it does have a potential for abuse.
 Although abuse of the drug may start off innocently (ie. taking an extra one for a little more help sleeping), taking more than the prescribed amount can lead to tolerance and dependency.
-Individuals may also find that they experience euphoria when they take Ambien without going to sleep immediately afterward.
+In addition to the normal Ambien side effects, individuals may also find that they experience euphoria when they take Ambien without going to sleep immediately afterward.
 Of those who abuse it, many do so because it can cause feelings of euphoria as well as hallucinations when it is misused.

 The following terms are street names or slang for Ambien: